OnePath: Efficient and Privacy-Preserving Decision Tree Inference in the Cloud: Problem Statement

 In our system, the $KGC$ generates and distributes public and private keys to all parties.
 The $MP$ encrypts the complete decision tree and sends it to the cloud servers.
 The $DU$ splits their sensitive data using additive secret sharing and hides feature indexes with a pseudorandom function before outsourcing the masked data to both $CS_1$ and $CS_2$. $CS_1$ and $CS_2$ store the encrypted model and manage the $DU$'s data.
 They collaborate to provide secure decision tree evaluation services, ensuring the $DU$ receives accurate inferences while preserving data privacy and security.

-We use a dual-cloud architecture to enhance privacy and security.
+We use a two-cloud architecture to enhance privacy and security.
 It’s essential that the two cloud servers do not collude.
 For example, if the $MP$ deploys the service on Amazon AWS, AWS alone cannot ensure full privacy.
-Thus, it partners with other providers like Microsoft Azure to offer secure inference services that also support offline users.
+Thus, it partners with other providers, such as Microsoft Azure, to offer secure inference services that also support offline users.
 These companies avoid collusion to protect their reputations, as collusion would risk their market standing.
-The dual-cloud approach is widely adopted in privacy-preserving machine learning \cite{zheng2021towards} \cite{zhang2022achieving} \cite{hu2023achieving}, leveraging multiple independent providers to boost security and privacy for various applications.
+The two-cloud approach is widely adopted in privacy-preserving machine learning \cite{zheng2021towards} \cite{zhang2022achieving} \cite{hu2023achieving}, leveraging multiple independent providers to boost security and privacy for various applications.